Ipanema Beach at sunset

 Coverage and Data Speeds

-As expected in a country the size of Brazil, coverage and speeds varied across the country.
+As expected in a country the size of Brazil, coverage and speeds varied significantly depending on where I went.

 I had coverage nearly everywhere I went during my trip.
 The only places I had no service at all were the Pantanal wetlands, Chapada Diamantina National Park, and the Amazon basin.
 None of those were a surprise, given their remoteness.